 How to Teach Children to Respect Personal Space

 What’s inside this article: Helpful information for teaching children about what personal space is, and how to respect personal space based on the relationships you have with others.
-Includes books, a free printable social story, and activity ideas to help children better understand the story.
+Includes books, an illustrated social script, and activity ideas to help children better understand the story.

-It’s important for kids to understand and respect personal space because it helps keep them safe and it helps them and others feel comfortable.
+It’s important for kids to understand and respect personal space because it helps keep them safe, helps them and others feel comfortable, and reinforces the importance of consent.

-Children with poor spatial awareness sometimes struggle with personal space boundaries, and may need additional help building those skills.
+Children who struggle with spatial awareness may also struggle with personal space boundaries and may need extra help building those skills.

-Social stories are a great visual tool that you can use to explain or suggest appropriate behavior.
+Social scripts are a great visual tool that you can use to explain or suggest appropriate behavior.
 They’re frequently used to teach social-emotional skills to autistic children.

 Learn more about social stories here.